 The Way to Justice is a tax-exempt non-profit organization located in Eastern Washington.
 (Tax ID# 84-5129426)

 Our clients and their loved ones have been unjustly impacted by our legal system.
 Too often, access to justice is denied due to poverty and structural bias.
 In our work, we focus on addressing systemic racism, removing barriers, empowering the most vulnerable, and amplifying the voices of the impacted community to create a more just system.
 We understand that change will not happen overnight, so another aspect of our work is focused on navigating systems as they are, to find THE WAY TO JUSTICE.

 We Do Justice

-The Way to Justice’s founders and co-directors, Virla Spencer and Camerina Zorrozua, are BIPOC women with more than two decades of experience working in the justice system.
+The Way to Justice was founded in 2020 by Virla Spencer and Camerina Zorrozua, BIPOC women with more than three decades of experience working in the justice system.

 BLACK LIVES MATTER

 WHAT WE DO

 REIMAGINE SPOKANE VOL. 2 AT LARGE